robtweed/node-mdbm/README.md

       cd /tmp
       wget http://michaelgclayton.s3.amazonaws.com/mgwtools/node-mdbm-1.10_all.deb (Fetch the installer file)
-      sudo node-mdbm-1.10_all.deb (Ignore the errors that will be reported) sudo apt-get -f install (and type y when asked)
+      sudo dpkg -i node-mdbm-1.10_all.deb (Ignore the errors that will be reported) sudo apt-get -f install (and type y when asked)

-Note - the Node.js build process can take quite a long time and is very verbose.
+Note - the Node.js build process can take quite a long time and is very verbose, so be patient!

 OK!
 That's it all installed.
 You should now be ready to try out node-mdbm!